 Jan is a leading scientist and has published over 120 widely cited papers in the areas of privacy and cryptography.
 Previously, he spent 19 years as Principal Research Staff Member at IBM, where he co-invented Identity Mixer, a unique cryptographic protocol for authentication.
 He is a Fellow of IEEE and IACR and has received many awards for his work.

 Our core R&D and Operations teams are growing fast.
 DFINITY has attracted some of the industry’s foremost minds to work on a completely new stack for the Cloud 3.0.

 Come and join us to build the future of distributed computing!

-DFINITY currently operates offices in Palo Alto and Zurich.
-For open positions in both locations, please visit our Jobs page.
+DFINITY has offices in Palo Alto, San Francisco, and Zurich.
+View our open positions at Jobs page.